Sudanese Demand justice Two Years After Protests Erupted - UrduPoint

 Bashir was finally ousted by the army in April the following year, and the new authorities have since put him on trial over the Islamist-backed coup that first brought him to power in 1989.

-But those responsible for the repression during the revolution have still not been brought to justice.
+But those responsible for the repression during the revolution have not been brought to justice.

 Experts warn the country is now at a critical juncture, as tensions have flared between the military and civilian leaders who share power in a fragile transitional government.

-Earlier this month, the US removed Sudan from its list of state sponsors of terrorism, a designation dating from the times when Bashir hosted Osama bin Laden and other Islamist militants.
+Earlier this month, the United States removed Sudan from its list of state sponsors of terrorism, a designation dating from the times when Bashir hosted Osama bin Laden and other Islamist militants.

 The delisting should help bring badly needed foreign aid, debt relief and investment to one of the world's poorest countries.

-At the same time, an economic crisis with skyrocketing inflation, exacerbated by the global coronavirus pandemic, is bringing yet more pain to the African country of over 40 million.
+At the same time, an economic crisis marked by skyrocketing inflation and exacerbated by the global novel coronavirus pandemic is bringing yet more pain to the African country of over 40 million.

+Army chief General Abdel Fattah al-Burhan -- who doubles as the head of the Sovereign Council, the country's highest executive authority -- this month blasted the transitional institutions.

+On Saturday, Burhan congratulated "the great Sudanese people on the anniversary of the glorious December revolution", he wrote in a message.